Cosmic-arch/Cloud-based-PE-Detector/README.md

 streamlit run app.py
 ```

-## Video Demonstration

-A video demonstration of the project is available at: [https://youtu.be/your-video-link](https://youtu.be/your-video-link)

 ## Report

 A detailed report of the project is available in the `Report.pdf` file, which includes: